PhotoStructure for Synology Docker Container Manager

 I’ve been able to run everything else alongside PhotoStucture without any issues.

-Sync is run every 24 hours.
+Sync is run every 24 hours, at 2am by default.
 If you make lots of changes to the folder structure on your own, you may want to restart sync manually.

 If you’re interested in more photography tips and tricks or your workflow, check out the article on Camera Accessories.